Tribler/app-to-app-communicator/README.md

 ## App-to-app communicator

+This app makes a global connected network consisting exclusively of smartphones.
+Not a single server is needed.

+The Internet has shifted from PC to mobile, our App-to-app communicator creates a decentralized network of mobile apps that can keep themselves connected without central authority or server.
+This is made hard by NATs and firewalls of ISPs on cellular networks which can prevent making direct connections between devices, app-to-app communicator tries to get around these barriers through NAT puncturing.

 The Tribler group at the TU Delft has done research about and developed projects around the field of decentralisation on the Internet over the past 11 years.
 Projects include [Tribler](https://tribler.org/), our own torrents-only anon network with [Tor messages](https://github.com/Tribler/tribler/wiki/Anonymous-Downloading-and-Streaming-specifications), blockchain technologies and the [self-compiling app](https://github.com/Tribler/self-compile-Android).

-The Internet has shifted from PC to mobile, App-to-app communicator creates a decentralized network of mobile apps that can keep themselves connected without central authority.
-This is made hard by NATs and firewalls of ISPs on cellular networks which can prevent making direct connections between devices, app-to-app communicator tries to get around these barriers through NAT puncturing.

 ## [**Download Beta from Play Store**](https://play.google.com/apps/testing/org.tribler.app_to_appcommunicator)